Penn LPS Online support services for well-being

 Penn LPS Online offers access to selected third-party platforms that provide career development support for online learners.
 See the career development section of the Student Information Site in our learning management system, Canvas, for a complete list.

-*Penn employees do not have access to CAPS.
-Instead, please contact Penn's Employee Assistance Program (EAP) for mental health and other support services.
+*Penn employees do not have access to Student Health and Counseling.
+Instead, employees should contact Penn's Employee Assistance Program (EAP) for mental health and other support services.

 This handbook is for students enrolled in the BAAS and Gateway Program.
 The handbook provides details about the University and other information that will help you plan your course of study with Penn LPS Online: curriculum requirements, policies and procedures, and more.